 2) Register a valid payment method such as credit card or bank account and deposit funds into your account.

-3) Place a bet on a sports event or match, with the value of the bet usually determining how much money you will be offered as free bets.
+3) Place a bet on a sports event or match, with the value of the bet usually determining how much money you will be offered.

-Some free bets terms and conditions means you might have to use your free bets on a betting market that is even money (2.00) or over.
+Some terms and conditions means you might have to use your bonus bets on a betting market that is even money (2.00) or over.
 This is to stop punters from backing short priced favourites.

-It is essential that before you attempt to use free bets that you familiarise yourself with the terms and conditions attached to the free bets.
-The most important things to watch out for are turnover requirements and geographical restrictions that may restrict your ability to take advantage of the free bets.
+It is essential that before you attempt to use your bonus that you familiarise yourself with the terms and conditions attached.
+The most important things to watch out for are turnover requirements and geographical restrictions that may restrict your ability to take advantage of these free bet offers.

 Can you cash out a free bet?